andreburgaud/robotspy/README.md

 * [Mypy](http://mypy-lang.org/)
 * [Pylint](https://www.pylint.org/)

-See the build file, `Makefile`, for the commands and parameters.
+See the build file, `Makefile` or `make.bat` on Windows, for the commands and parameters.

 ### Dependency Tree